carbon-design-system/sveld/README.md

 #### Using `@property` for complex event details

-For events with complex object payloads, use the `@property` tag to document individual properties.
-The main comment description will be used as the event description.
+For events with complex object payloads, use `@property` to document individual fields.
+The main comment becomes the event description.

 **Signature:**